Much of the weather folklore we are familiar with today comes from European traditions. Some of it works, some of it doesn’t.

 - To the Omaha, the call of a curlew in the early morning foretold a cloudless day.

-- Many northern tribes believed that muskrats built sloppy houses with thin walls if the winter would be mild.
+- Many northern tribes believed that muskrats were slow to build houses if the winter would be mild.

 - The Sioux claimed that a heavy crop of buffalo grass seeds foretold a hard winter and deep snow.